OFFICERS OF THE REGIMENT

 * This list was compiled from the NARA files for the 4th Continental Light Dragoons.
 Some of the men in this list sold horses to the regiment or other goods and services.
 These men, in some cases, appear to have been enlisted into the regiment for the period of time that their work or services were needed, or a troop or detachment was stationed in the area that the person resided.

 This list will be merged and/or reconciled with the previous list of Penna Enlisted men.
+A second list of men arranged by troop is also available in the Penna Archives and has been spotlighted by IVDragoon on the fold3 web site.

 Last Name, First Enlisted Commander History State